ShifanaPalya/TextSummarizer/README.md

 2. Install requirements.txt
 3. Start the server by running the command "uvicorn app:app"
 4. Open another terminal and run the streamlit app with the command "streamlit run front_end.py"

+### Snapshot of summary generated with option "Short" being selected: